 SoFi is, of course, best known for student loan refinance.
 But in recent years, they’ve expanded into different types of loans and financial products, including personal loans and mortgages for homebuyers.

 On the mortgage front, SoFi offers both conventional and jumbo loans, but not VA and FHA mortgages and other types of programs.

-SoFi scores an “A-“ rating with the Better Business Bureau, which isn’t the highest rating, but it’s close enough.
+SoFi scores an “A“ rating with the Better Business Bureau, too.

-- No PMI on Jumbo loans with as little as 10% equity
+- No PMI on Jumbo loans with as little as 10% down

 - You must have good or excellent credit